City of Prairie Village

 Alternative options available when the pool is closed for a swim or dive meet

-Prairie Village partners with the cities of Fairway and Mission to allow membership holders all-day access to their pools on days the Prairie Village Pool is closed for meets.
+Prairie Village partners with the cities of Fairway and Mission and Roeland Park to allow membership holders all-day access to their pools on days the Prairie Village Pool is closed for meets.
 This service is included in the price of both resident and non-resident pool membership.

 Register for Pool Membership